quangmnh/yugioh-combo-planner/README.md

  This shitty web app can do it for me, taking note of of combos and specific ways to cycle and get rid of opp's annoying cards is nice, i think (especially the f'king *golden retard lord*, or that *p'ssy striker chick*).

  Anyway, since there are numerous deck planner around, not to mention the Master Duel's one itself, i don't want to create one.
 Nor the combo tester, since I don't know a thing about rulings, maybe you can help me about that?
-PLease raise an issue or clone the repos,  add that fucntion for me bro.
+PLease raise an issue or clone the repos, and add that fucntion for me bro.

 # Credit
 ME and ME, thank me very much for bringing me comfort, memorizing these shite is suck a dick move, how do I even do that if I can't even memorize my homework???